microsoft/vscode-docs/docs/remote/devcontainer-cli.md

 The following options can be used with the `build` command:

 * `--no-cache` : By default, building a Docker container image reuses layers from previous image builds.
 The `--no-cache` option prevents the cache being used and forces the image to be rebuilt.
-* `--image-name` : The Remote-Containers extension typically determines its own name for the images it builds.
+* `--image-name` : The Remote - Containers extension typically determines its own name for the images it builds.
 You can specify the name to use for the built image using the `--image-name` option.

 You can also type `devcontainer build --help` to see a full list of available options.